-This chapter focuses on what services are covered and what you pay for these services.
-It includes a Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP).
+This chapter provides a Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a Member of Community First Medicare Advantage D-SNP (HMO).
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.